Wages and Overtime

 Economic development is defined as financial assistance provided to a person directly or to a local unit of government or nonprofit organization on behalf of a person who is engaged in the manufacture or sale of goods and services, except for financial assistance provided for certain housing projects.

 The law requires the person receiving or benefiting from the financial assistance to certify to the commissioner of Labor and Industry that laborers and mechanics assigned to the project will be paid the prevailing wage rate for the area.
-The prevailing wage rate is determined periodically by the Department of Labor and Industry.
+The prevailing wage rate is determined periodically by the Minnesota Department of Labor and Industry.

 The federal government enforces the Davis-Bacon and related acts, which require the payment of prevailing wage rates and fringe benefits on federally-financed or assisted construction, and the Service Contract Act, which requires the payment of prevailing wage rates and fringe benefits on contracts to provide services to the federal government.

 The prevailing wage rate is defined as the hourly basic rate of pay plus the employer's contribution for health and welfare, vacation, pension, and other economic benefits paid to the largest number of workers engaged in the same class of labor in the area.
 Area is defined as the county or other locality from which labor for any project normally is secured.
 See current prevailing wage rates at Prevailing-Wage Information.

 Consultants at our Small Business Assistance Office can help you understand more about wage and overtime requirements.
 And our network of Small Business Development Centers has experts located in nine main regional offices and several satellite centers statewide.

 Our Guide to Starting a Business in Minnesota covers this and An Employer's Guide to Employment Law Issues in Minnesota provide a deeper look at this and other issues that commonly arise in the workplace.